 Another way I get by is by being a bit more aware of touching my face.
 I already did well washing my hands, but now I make sure to keep hand sanitizer as an addition.

-I am taking COVID-19 seriously, but I am also finding small ways to beat being confined to my home.
+I am taking COVID-19 seriously, but I am also finding small ways to beat being confined to my home so I may get back to creating memorable experiences.

 If you are concerned about possibly having COVID-19, it is best to consult with a medical professional immediately.
 Please be well in all you do, and continue practicing good hygiene.